cutlersr/iggypop/README.md

 # This yaml removes common IIS sites, codon optimizes using `match_codon_usage`
 # and an rice codon table, remove hairpins, and reduces repeated sequences
 # ≥12 bp using `UniquifyAllKmers` optimization:
 ```

 #### GC-boosting
-The yaml in the example uses `dnachisel` to domesticate and GC-boost input coding sequences similarly to that used in Dvir *et al.* 2025. .
+The yaml in the example uses `dnachisel` to domesticate and GC-boost input coding sequences similarly to that used for STARBURST in Dvir *et al.* 2025.
 ```bash
 ./iggypop.py cds --i "test/edibles.fasta" --o "high_gc_edibles"  \
 				 --yml "yaml/domesticate_cds_mcu_gc_53.yml"